clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 FYI# 🧠 Custom GPT Keto Fat-Burning Guide
 *Replicate Richard’s personalized fat-burning ketogenic tracking system in a new GPT session.*

-## In addition to the following list, All replies should be 500 characters or less to accommodate me/cfs.
+## In addition to showing the following list, All replies should be 500 characters or less to accommodate me/cfs.
 List: Brush teeth & floss: Morning: ?
 - Brush teeth, floss & treat: Evening: ?
 - Sunday Hydrogen peroxide rinse: ?